 Any information that we collect is stored electronically on our database.
 Only our staff and authorised contractors can access this information.
 It may also be printed out for staff to use when running our activities.
 Paper records are archived securely.

 Sharing information about you

 We will only use your personal information where we are allowed to do so by law.
 We keep your information confidential, but may share it with our staff, suppliers or subcontractors (e.g. the people who provide our activities) as is reasonably necessary for the purposes set out in this privacy notice and for which you might reasonably expect.
-We make sure that the people we share it with do not make independent use of the information and that they have agreed to follow the rules set out in this privacy notice.
+We make sure that the people we share it with do not make independent use of the information and that they have agreed to follow the rules set out in our data sharing agreements.